otaciliow/otaciliow/README.md

 ### Hello there!
 I'm Otacilio! 👋

 I work as a front-end developer, but I also have some affinity with back-end.
 I have a lot of fun coding, and I'm always looking for new experiences in the development world!
-My main hobby is to play videogames (mainly MMORPGs), but I also love sports and spendig some time with my family.
+My main hobby is to play videogames (mainly MMORPGs), but I also love sports and spending some time with my family.

 - <a href="https://linkedin.com/in/otacilio-dml" target="_blank" rel="noopener noreferrer"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" align="center" alt="logo linkedin" height="30" /></a>